 You will be alone in the MRI room during the scan but the Radiographer will be able to see, hear and speak with you at all times.
-The MRI scan may take between 15 minutes to 1 hour, depending on the part(s) of the body to be examined.

 Are there any risks?

 There's no evidence that the strong magnetic fields and radio waves used in an MRI cause damage to the human body, and for this reason, they're considered very safe.
 But if you have metal objects or implants, you may be unsuitable as they may be affected by the powerful magnets - this is the reason a safety questionnaire is completed prior to scanning.